5 things you need to know about Stain Removal

 5. Use the Right Stain Removal Method

-There are various stain removal methods and products available, such as our Laundry Stain Spray, homemade solutions (like baking soda and vinegar), and specialized treatments for specific stains.
+There are various stain removal methods and products available, such as our Laundry Stain Spray (or Oxygenated Bleach, a chlorine free alternative to traditional bleach), homemade solutions (like baking soda and vinegar), and specialized treatments for specific stains.
 Choose the method that matches the stain type and the material you're working with.
 Always follow the application instructions carefully.

 Some stubborn stains may require multiple attempts to completely remove the stain in question.